{{ summaryHeading }}

 Baker's percentage

-A formula system where every ingredient is shown as a percentage of flour weight.
+A formula system where flour is 100 percent and every other ingredient is measured against flour weight.

 Hydration

-Water weight divided by flour weight, shown as a percentage.
+Water weight divided by flour weight, expressed as a percentage.

 Dough ball

-One portion of dough intended for one pizza or pan.
+A weighed portion of dough intended to become one pizza or pan.

 Cold ferment